 AstraZeneca: Why the vaccine is better than its reputation

-2. on paper, the vaccines from Moderna and Biontech & Pfizer achieve higher efficacy.
+2 On paper, the vaccines from Moderna and Biontech & Pfizer achieve higher efficacy.
 Why is AstraZeneca's active ingredient nevertheless much better than its reputation?

 3. what about the side effects of the AstraZeneca vaccine?